 Bedford, Dec.
+13.

-13. THE INQUIRER BOOK STORE.
-I The subscribers have just opened a Book and Stationery Store, in the building adjoining the "Inquirer Office," opposite the "Mengel House," lately occupied by Mrs. Tate, where they are pre pared to sell all kinds of Stationery, such as Fools cap, Congress, Legal and Record cap, Long Bill, Sermon Letter, Congress Letter, Commercial Note, best quality, Bath Post large and small, Ladies' note (gilt), Ladies' Octavo note (gilt), Mourning different styles, French note, Envelopes of all kinds and qualities, Pass Books at least a dozen monthly, Tuck Memorandums, twenty different kinds, Diaries of all descriptions, Blank Books, Long Quarto, Broad, Ledgers and Day Books, all sizes and qualities, Chalk Crayons, Slates, Arnold's Writing Fluids, Hoover's Inks, Carmine upon his head. lnks, Charlton's Inks, Sand, Pocket Books, all ell's Intermediate Geography, Brown's Grammar, Sealing Wax, Blanks, Deeds, Blotting Pads, Photoquirer Book Store" a call.
-We buy and sell for cash and expect to sell as cheap as goods of the side of the large cities.
-DURBORROW & LUTZ.
+THE INQUIRER BOOK STORE.-I The subscribers have just opened a Book and Stationery Store, in the building adjoining the "Inquirer Office," opposite the "Mengel House," lately occupied by Mrs. Tate, where they are prepared to sell all kinds of Stationery, such as Foolscap, Congress, Legal and Record cap, Long Bill, DRESS GOODS, all kinds, cheaper than before Sermon Letter, Congress Letter, Commercial Note, best quality, Bath Post large and small, La-ALL WOOLEN GOODS 25 per cent. cheaper than any that have been sold this season. dies' note (gilt), Ladies' Octavo note (gilt), Mourning different styles, French note, Envelopes of all kinds and qualities, Pass Books at least a dozen varieties, Pocket Ledgers, Time Books, weekly and monthly, Tuck Memorandums, twenty different kinds, Diaries of all descriptions, Blank Books, Long Quarto, Broad, Ledgers and Day Books, all sizes and qualities, Chalk Crayons, Slates, Arn-&c., &c., old's Writing Fluids, Hoover's Inks, Carmine upon his head. lnks, Charlton's Inks, Sand, Pocket Books, all If you want Good Bargains and Good Goods, all at BLACK & BORDER'S. ty kinds of other pencils, a variety of pens and was a golden dove, which held in its Pencils, Gum Bands, Pocket-book Bands, Flat book were written the Psalms of David, WINTER IS COMING!
+Glass Ink Wells and Racks, School Inkstands, and the dove having presented the book The undersigned hast just received from the ell's Intermediate Geography, Brown's Grammar, Lossing's Pictorial History of the United States, Sealing Wax, Blanks, Deeds, Blotting Pads, Photo-COUNTRY PRODUCE.
+All wool pants and vests graph Albums, various kinds and sizes, Almanacs, as low as \$3.00 to \$12.00; overcoats, from \$8.00 to | &c., &c.
+Persons wishing anything in this line will find it to their advantage to give the "In-\$30.00; cloths, cassimeres, cassinetts, &c., of the best quality, and at the lowest prices; under-clothquirer Book Store" a call.
+We buy and sell for ing, such as under-shirts and drawers, at \$1.00 cash and expect to sell as cheap as goods of the side of the large cities.
+DURBORROW & LUTZ. nov,29'67y1 such as ladies' dress goods, consisting of all wool delaines; calicoes, at 10, 12, 15 and 16 cents per nov15m2\ TERMS for every description of Job can be done in the cities